Get Out The Vote with SMFM

 LISTEN

-In this episode of the SMFM podcast series, Dr. Heidi Leftwich speaks with Dr. Priyanka Gaur and Dr. Maria Phillis about our Get Out the Vote initiative.
+In this 2024 episode of the SMFM podcast series, Dr. Heidi Leftwich speaks with Dr. Priyanka Gaur and Dr. Maria Phillis about the Get Out the Vote initiative.
 They delve into the critical role that voting plays as a social determinant of health and its far-reaching impact on reproductive healthcare.
 The discussion covers the intersection of civic engagement and patient care, offering insights on how MFM specialists can advocate for their patients by encouraging voter participation.
 Dr. Gaur and Dr. Phillis share their personal experiences with civic engagement, the challenges and opportunities in the current political climate, and practical tips on how healthcare providers can integrate voting discussions into their practice.
 Learn about the resources available to help you and your patients get involved in this election season, ensuring that every voice is heard.

 Abortion care is on the ballot